Driving the NSU Ro80

 My friend Russ had a magnificent obsession for this iconic vehicle.
 When he and wife Jill moved to USA in 1995 I found myself the delighted owner of the car that you see here, as well as many spares and an additional non-running car.
 A little while later I also took over a third NSU which Russ had converted to a coupe.
 That deserves a page of its own to be published soon.

 I will publish some historical details and specifications but first let me tell you what it was like to drive.
-The seats are large and soft and when you seat yourself in the front you are aware of the large cabin space.
-The steering wheel is large and the windscreen huge so there is a panoramic view.
-Although it is a 1969 model which has some elements which feel like a 70's car with unsophisticated vinyl dashboard with fairly primitive looking controls there is a simplicity and elegance as well.
+The seats are large and soft and when you seat yourself in the front you are aware of the enormous cabin space.
+The windscreen is huge so there is a panoramic view.
+It is a 1969 models o it does have some elements which feel like the 70's car with unsophisticated vinyl dashboard with fairly primitive looking controls but there is a simplicity and elegance as well.
 It all looks functional.
-The car was already 26 years old but I was very excited to drive it and for the next few years it enlivened my driving experience.

 The rotary engine